 I mostly remember Texas-born hippie troubadour Jay Boy Adams from hearing him make a stoned foray into the studios of my beloved KFAT radio, way back in the late 1970s...
 He hung out, the DJ's obviously loved him, I'm pretty sure you could hear them toking it up on air...
-This album (which has one of the most depressing hippie album covers ever...) is an odd mix of acoustic folk and Southern rock, with guitarist David Lindley and up-and-coming singer-songwriter Jackson Browne chipping in...
+Anyway, I guess his background was as a roadie (and opening act) for ZZ Top, early in their career.
+Adams took a much mellower approach, however: this record (which has one of the most depressing hippie-art album covers ever...) is an odd mix of acoustic folk and Southern rock, with guitarist David Lindley and up-and-coming singer-songwriter Jackson Browne chipping in...
 Definitely a relic of its time!

 Jay Boy Adams "Fork In The Road" (Atlantic, 1978) (LP)